PRACTICE

 The glacial terrain of western New York; the hills, vineyards, and waters of the Finger Lakes region; and the seasonal dynamics of Lake Ontario are my main subjects.
-I see and consider the Lake Ontario shoreline every day.
-This saturated exposure to the lake and skies challenges my observation skills and creative decision making.
+I live on the Lake Ontario shoreline and see its changes every day.
+This saturated exposure to the lake and skies challenges my observation skills and creative choices.

 MEDIA: OILS, ENCAUSTIC WAX, GRAPHITE